filecoin-project/filecoin-docs/docs/mine/lotus/manage-storage-deals.md

 ## Enabling and disabling deals

-There are two ways to enable and disable new storage deals in the miner:
+There are two ways to enable and disable new storage deals in the miner.
+Either:

-- Editing the `[DealMaking]` options in the [miner configuration file](miner-configuration.md) and [restarting the miner](miner-lifecycle.md).
-Since re-starting the miner is a delicate operation, it is better to let Lotus handle it by:
+- Edit the `[DealMaking]` options in the [miner configuration file](miner-configuration.md) and [restarting the miner](miner-lifecycle.md).
 - Using the `lotus-miner storage-deals selection` commands.

+Since restarting the miner is a delicate operation, it is best to let Lotus handle things by using the `lotus-miner storage-deals selection` commands.

 To disable storage deals, run: